Skip to main content

 Clarify the Purpose of Your Site

-Use the header, footer, login page help text, and MOTD customization options to make it clear to your users that the data uploaded to this site can never be deleted.
+Use the header, footer, login page help text, and MOTD customization options to make it clear to your users that data uploaded to this site can never be deleted.

 Automatically Rename New Files to Avoid Data Loss